datalens-tech/datalens/README.md

 ### Installing Docker

 DataLens requires Docker to be installed.
-Follow this instructions depending on the platform you use:
+Follow these instructions depending on the platform you use:

 - [macOS](https://docs.docker.com/desktop/install/mac-install/)
 - [Linux](https://docs.docker.com/engine/install/)